-A contract was awarded to Geotech Airborne Surveys to cover the area of the Belfast Copper and Golden Rose Properties with over 2,319-line kilometers of V-TEMmax electromagnetic and high-resolution magnetic surveys being completed.
-The survey will assist in targeting potential covered Volcanogenic Massive Sulphide (VMS), high-grade Cu-Ni-PGE, and IOCG mineralization on the Property.
+In February 2021, the Company completed its V-TEMmax electromagnetic and high-resolution magnetic survey, conducted by Geotech Airborne Surveys, consisting of over 2,319 line-kilometers to cover the area of the Belfast Copper and Golden Rose Properties.
+The survey will assist in targeting potential covered VMS, high-grade Cu-Ni-PGE, and IOCG mineralization on the Property.
+The survey identified numerous conductive zones, some along the projected strike of Teck's past producing Copperfields Mine.